tarof429/stuckathome/rke2/README.md

 See https://www.raptorswithhats.com/gitea-on-rke2-metallb/ for steps on how to install MetallLb.
 This version will work with rke2; the official one may not.

 Under files/k8s there is a congfigmap.yml file that you can deploy to define your IP ranges.
 The file files/k8s/nginx-deployment-and-serivce.yml can be used to test that metalLB is working.
+To test it,

+1. Run `kubectl apply -f nginx-deployment-and-service.yml`

+2. Run `kubectl get svc` and look for a service called nginx with a type of LoadBalancer

+3. In a browser or using curl, navigate to http://<external-ip>.

+To delete the service, run `kubectl delete -f nginx-deployment-and-service.yml`

 ## Questions